maclandrol/FisherExact/README.md

 If you get an error about builtins module, install "future" with `pip install future`

+This package use fortran sources, so you need to have a fortran compiler (`gfortran`) installed.
+See here ==> https://gcc.gnu.org/wiki/GFortranBinaries

 ## Binary Usage

 A binary is provided to use FisherExact from the terminal